Jet Schemes, Quantum Dilogarithm and Feigin-Stoyanovsky's Principal Subspaces: Principal subspace of

 \begin{proof}

-According to (\ref{chain}), we know that In order to prove the statement, it is sufficient to show that the ideal of $B$, i.e., $I$, belongs to $\mathbb{I}_{n-2.n-2}.$ Indeed, if it is true, we would have since both $B$ and $B_{n-2.n-2}$ are quotient polynomial algebras with the same generators.
-Next, let us show $I\subset \mathbb{I}_{n-2.n-2} $.
+According to (\ref{chain}), we know that In order to prove the statement, it is sufficient to show that the defining ideal of $B$, i.e., $I$, belongs to $\mathbb{I}_{n-2.n-2}.$ Indeed, if it is true, we would have since both $B$ and $B_{n-2.n-2}$ are quotient polynomial algebras with the same generators of the same degree.